 About This Unit

-The 2nd/3rd Machine Gun Battalion was raised as part of the 7th Division but fate was to cast its lot with the 8th.
+The 2nd/3rd Machine Gun Battalion was raised and served as part of the 7th Division but fate cast its lot with the 8th Division.
+Subsequently a re-configured Battalion later served as part of the 6th Division, in what was probably a unique set of circumstances for any unit in WW2.

 The Battalion was raised in June 1940, in Adelaide, with Lieutenant Colonel Arthur Seaforth Blackburn, VC as its Commanding Officer.

-Although raised in South Australia, B Company came from Victoria, C Company came from Tasmania and D Company came from Western Australia.
+Although raised in South Australia, and with A Company originating there, B Company came from Victoria, C Company from Tasmania and D Company originated in Western Australia.
 Indeed, it was not until April 1941, that the whole battalion was brought together as a whole and this was on board the troopship taking them to the Middle East.

-Arriving in the Middle East in mid-May, the battalion travelled to Palestine, where it joined the 7th Division which was preparing to invade Syria under 'Operation Exporter'.
+Arriving in the Middle East in mid-May, the battalion travelled to Palestine, where it joined the 7th Division.
+The Division was preparing to invade Syria under 'Operation Exporter'.
 Allied forces began their invasion of Syria on 8 June and were soon engaged in heavy fighting against the Vichy French.

 In December 1941, Japan had entered the war and the AIF had been recalled to Australia.

-The small Allied force that was supposed to defend Java was built around the 2nd/3rd and other units aboard Orcades, as well as a battery of American artillery already on Java and a squadron from the 3rd King's Own Hussars.
+This small Allied force that was supposed to defend Java was built around the 2nd/3rd and other units aboard Orcades, as well as a battery of American artillery already on Java and a squadron from the 3rd King's Own Hussars.
 Blackburn was promoted to brigadier and was placed in command of the force which became known as "Blackforce".
-They were able to equip themselves with US stores that had been dropped at the dock for the Dutch.

 The Japanese landed on Java on 28 February.
 Blackforce went into action at Leuwiliang, near Buitenzorg, on 4 March.
-They fought the Japanese for two days in an effective delaying defence action but on 8 March Dutch forces surrendered and the next day Blackforce was ordered to lay down its arms.
+They fought the Japanese for two days in an effective delaying defence action but on 8 March Dutch forces surrendered, totally compromising the Australian force and the next day Blackforce was ordered to lay down its arms.

 Those who had survived the fighting spent the rest of the war as prisoners.
-For the next three years they were used for forced labour, most of them working on the infamous Thai-Burma Railway or in other prison camps.
-One-hundred-and-thirty-nine men from the 2/3rd died while prisoners, including numbers lost at sea while being transported to Japan.
+For the next three years they were used as forced labour, most of them working on the infamous Thai-Burma Railway or in other prison camps.
+Some of the Officers including Blackburn, were sent to Manchuria.
+One-hundred-and-thirty-nine men from the 2/3rd died while prisoners, including numbers lost at sea while being transported to Japan, when the ships carrying them were torpedoed by US submarines unaware of their human cargo.

-However, not all of the battalion was captured.
-While its headquarters and fighting components were in action in Java, the battalion's B Company had returned to Australia in March.
-The group formed the basis of what was essentially a new 2dn/3rd MG Battalion, as from April the battalion was reformed at Ingelburn in Sydney, before it moved to the PoW camp at Cowra in July.
+However, not all of the Battalion was captured.
+While its headquarters and fighting components were in action in Java, the Battalion's B Company had returned to Australia in March.
+The group formed the basis of what was essentially a new 2nd/3rd MG Battalion, as from April the Battalion was reformed at Ingelburn in Sydney, before it moved to the PoW camp at Cowra in July.

 Following Japan's surrender in August, the 2nd/3rd's ranks thinned, as men were either discharged or transferred.
 In December the remaining members of the battalion returned to Australia and in January 1946 the 2nd/3rd was disbanded in Sydney.